-You can access courses from the best institutions in the world – Harvard and MIT – online for free.
-If you want to learn, it is easier and cheaper than ever, and your best ticket to success has always been hustle.
+You can access courses from world-class institutions – Harvard and MIT – online for free.
+If you want to learn, it is easier and cheaper than ever, and the best ticket to success has always been hustle.
 Get up early, and outwork the competition.
 The demand for mediocre professors will drop like a stone, as will the cost.

 6 Rules for 529s

 Overpriced and debt-fueled tuitions are headed for the dumpster, then what about 529 plans?
 Cash out, or pinch pennies and save for Junior’s big shot at Indiana State?